 The papers you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.

-You complete the degree with papers and either a:
+You complete the degree with papers and a 120-point research thesis.

-- · 120-point research thesis; or - 60-point dissertation

 Career opportunities

 You will be able to find employment opportunities in a variety of organisations including: